 Editing & Computing:

 How can you travel long term and call yourself a travel photographer, let alone do any editing or business without a laptop?
 My 15”MSI WS63 is an amazingly powerful “thin and light” style portable workstation.
 With Fast SSD storage, enterprise class graphics capabilities and a 4K screen that makes photo and video editing easy its a pleasure to use!
+The top travel laptops aren’t cheap but they are light & powerful!

 Every camera bag has a few odds and ends that make capturing a better image easier, A few of my favorites are: